Formal concept analysis: Knowledge spaces

 In the theory of knowledge spaces it is assumed that in any knowledge space the family of knowledge states is union-closed.
 The complements of knowledge states therefore form a closure system and may be represented as the extents of some formal context.

 Hands-on experience with formal concept analysis

 The formal concept analysis can be used as a qualitative method for data analysis.
-Since the early beginnings of FBA in the early 1980s, the FBA research group at TU Darmstadt has gained experience from more than 200 projects using the FBA (as of 2005).
+Since the early beginnings of FCA in the early 1980s, the FCA research group at TU Darmstadt has gained experience from more than 200 projects using the FCA (as of 2005).
 Including the fields of: medicine and cell biology, genetics, ecology, software engineering, ontology, information and library sciences, office administration, law, linguistics, political science.

 Many more examples are e.g. described in: Formal Concept Analysis.
 Foundations and Applications, conference papers at regular conferences such as: International Conference on Formal Concept Analysis (ICFCA), Concept Lattices and their Applications (CLA), or International Conference on Conceptual Structures (ICCS).